emqx/emqx-docs/en_US/security/authn/authn.md

 }

 ```

+Listener-specific chains completely override the global chains, i.e. if a listener has its own chain global chain
+isn't used at all for clients connecting to the listener.

 When a client connects to a listener it is authenticated with the listener-specific chain.
 If there is no
 chain specified for the listener, then the global chain for the listener protocol is used.